List of Father of Revolutions in India 2024 PDF: Check the Indian Revolutions and Their Father List in Order

 Q. What is the pink revolution?

-A. The term Pink Revolution refers to the technological revolutions in the meat and poultry processing sector in the country, introduced by Durgesh Patel.
+A. The term Pink Revolution refers to the technological revolutions in the country's meat and poultry processing sector, introduced by Durgesh Patel.
 Pink Revolution is focused on poultry & meat processing, onion production & pharmaceuticals.

 Q. Who is known as the father of Indian Green?

-Q. Who is known as the father of White revolution in India?
+Q. Who is the father of the White Revolution in India?

-A. Dr Verghese Kurien is the father of White Revolution in India.
+A. Dr Verghese Kurien is the father of the White Revolution in India.

-Q. Who is the father of Rainbow revolution in India?
+Q. Who is the father of the Rainbow Revolution in India?

 A. Arun Krishnan is the founder of this Revolution.
-It is an action made to promote the expanding aquaculture in the current contemporary era.
+It is an action to promote the expanding aquaculture in the contemporary era.

-Q. Who is the father of Red Revolution in India?
+Q. Who is the father of the Red Revolution in India?

 A. Vishal Tewari is the father of the Red Revolution in India.

-Q. Who is the father of Golden revolution in India?
+Q. Who is the father of the Golden Revolution in India?

-A. Nirpakh Tuta is known as the father of Golden revolution in India.
+A. Nirpakh Tuta is known as the father of the Golden Revolution in India.

 Recent Posts